Admissions

 3. Students must demonstrate college readiness as defined in the early enrollment guidelines.

-4. Students submit materials (application and documentation) by specified deadlines as outlined in the early enrollment guidelines.
+4. Students submit materials (application and documentation) by specified deadlines as the early enrollment guidelines outline.

-1. High schools, under the direction of Concurrent Enrollment, are responsible for reviewing student eligibility for acceptance.
+Under the direction of Concurrent Enrollment, high schools are responsible for reviewing student eligibility for acceptance.
 To be eligible for the concurrent enrollment program, students must meet the following standards:

 1. Students must submit a completed admission application.
-SLCC notifies each student of his or her SLCC identification number.
+SLCC notifies each student of their SLCC identification number.

 2. Students must submit eligible placement test scores or approved equivalency or demonstrate college readiness before registering for concurrent enrollment classes.

-4. Students must be counted in the average daily membership of a local education agency (LEA) that has entered into a contract with SLCC in order to participate in concurrent enrollment.
+4. Students must be counted in the average daily membership of a local education agency (LEA) that has entered into a contract with SLCC to participate in concurrent enrollment.

 5. Students must meet admission deadlines established and disseminated by Concurrent Enrollment.

-6. Acceptance into a concurrent enrollment program does not guarantee continuation of enrollment as a regular student if requirements in SLCC Admissions Policy section IV are not met.
+6. Acceptance into a concurrent enrollment program does not guarantee continuing enrollment as a regular student if SLCC Admissions Policy section 4 (procedures) requirements are unmet.

-Selective admission standards shall be developed by an ad hoc committee comprised of academic department faculty members, Student Affairs representation, college administration, and Risk Management.
+Selective admission standards shall be developed by an ad hoc committee comprised of academic department faculty members, Academic Affairs and Student Affairs representation, college administration, and Risk Management.

-The originator of this policy & procedure is Enrollment.
-Questions regarding this policy may be directed to the originator by calling 801-957-4073.
+The originator of this policy and procedure is Admissions.
+Questions regarding this policy and procedure may be directed to the originator by calling 801-957-4485.